 And who doesn’t love that?

 There’s nothing easier (or better after a long day) than a full flavored dish that doesn’t create a mess or leave you feeling like you just finished running a marathon.
-After how this week has been, no matter how much I secretly love it, I just wanted something simple that I could enjoy without having to overthink it too much.
+After how this week has been, no matter how much I secretly love what I do, I just wanted something simple that I could enjoy without having to overthink it too much.

 Perfection doesn’t need to be an elaborate exercise in culinary excellence.
 Some ingredients just work together because they work together.